Slow Cooker Lamb Stew Recipe [Video]

-Slow Cooker Lamb Stew is a classic comfort food made with lamb, potatoes, vegetables, and herbs, all cooked in a rich and thick broth.
+Slow Cooker Lamb Stew is classic comfort food made with lamb, potatoes, vegetables, and herbs, all cooked in a rich and thick broth.
 The meal is slowly cooked for hours, resulting in tender, and fall-apart meat.

 This dish is guaranteed to cheer and warm you up during colder winter days.
 Also, this is the ultimate recipe to enjoy for St. Patrick’s or Easter day.
 Serve it along with some mashed potatoes, roasted asparagus, or arugula salad.

-Slow Cooker Lamb Stew (Irish Stew)
+Slow Cooker Lamb Stew – Irish Stew recipe

 The dish is super flavorful thanks to the meat, veggies, and broth being cooked over such a long period of time.
 The meat is so tender that it almost falls apart.
 There is nothing better to serve during a colder winter day than a warm bowl of this delicious stew.

 The benefit of making an Irish Stew in the crockpot is that you are basically dumping all the ingredients in the pot, and let it do the job.
 Go with your day, and when you come back, you will be rewarded with the best comfort food there is.
 Also, it can be made in advance and easily stored for days to come.